MaxWenzel/tooling/README.md

 - [Test Kitchen](https://github.com/test-kitchen/test-kitchen): an integration tool for developing and testing infrastructure code and software on isolated target platforms.
 - [Molecule](https://github.com/ansible-community/molecule): provides support for testing with multiple instances, operating systems and distributions, virtualization providers, test frameworks and testing scenarios.

+### Testing conditions on Server

+- [Inspec](https://github.com/inspec/inspec): an open-source testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements.
+- [Serverspec](https://serverspec.org/): tests your servers’ actual state by executing command locally, via SSH, via WinRM, via Docker API and so on.
+So you don’t need to install any agent softwares on your servers and can use any configuration management tools, Puppet, Ansible, CFEngine, Itamae and so on.
+- [Terratest](https://github.com/gruntwork-io/terratest): a Go library that makes it easier to write automated tests for your infrastructure code.

 ### Plugins